Special Gift Offer

 By: Jennifer HowellJennifer Howell

 Have your pruners lost their edge?
 Are they rusty and stiff?
-In this helpful video we’ll show you how to clean and sharpen old pruners so they look and perform like new again!
+We’ll show you how to clean and sharpen old pruners so they look and perform like new again!

 Maintaining pruners